-The length varies depending on your specific needs, the severity of your condition, and how quickly you respond to treatment.
+The length of CBT varies depending on your specific needs, the severity of your condition, and how quickly you respond to treatment.

 However, CBT is generally designed to be a short-term and goal-oriented therapy.